 There are various forms of depreciation used in the small business world.
 In general, depreciation is not required but it is advisable.
-So a small business owner should understand depreciation and the various forms of how to calculate the deduction.
+A small business owner should understand depreciation and the various forms of how to calculate the deduction.
 Once you understand the reasoning behind depreciation you can better comprehend the different methods and forms of this deduction.

 There is no law or requirement for a small business operation to use depreciation.
 In reality it is nothing more than a paper deduction.
 You don’t even have to use depreciation for tax accounting.
 The Internal Revenue Service isn’t going to come after you just because you didn’t take a legal deduction.